 The Abdul Rahman Siddique Mosque is located on the world’s largest artificial island, Palm Jumeirah.
 This award-winning project was originally part of a competition to design a major mosque on Palm Jumeirah’s trunk in Dubai.
 Aside from a separate praying area for ladies, mosque amenities include ample parking and friendly congregations.
 The mosque is famous for its modern architecture and huge windows that let in plenty of natural light.

 The Grand Mosque in Bur Dubai is just opposite the Dubai Museum on the western side of Dubai Creek.
 The hub of Dubai’s religious and cultural activities is admired for its architecture.

-Visitors are greeted by Quranic inscriptions at the entrance of the mosque.
-The spacious venue can accommodate up to 12,000 people at one time.
-Non-Muslims can enter the mosque from 08:00 am – 10:00 pm.
+Quranic inscriptions greet visitors at the mosque entrance, and the spacious venue can accommodate up to 1,200 people at one time.
+Non-Muslims can enter the mosque from 09:00 am – 11:00 pm.
 However, as with the other mosques in Dubai, visitors must dress modestly.

 The entrance to the Grand Mosque Bur Dubai is free of cost.
-Tourists interested in knowing more about the rich heritage of the emirate can join the Grand Mosque Bur Dubai tour that also covers Jumeirah Mosque to familiarise themselves with Islamic traditions and architecture.
+Tourists interested in knowing more about the emirate’s rich heritage can join the Grand Mosque Bur Dubai tour that also covers Jumeirah Mosque to familiarise themselves with Islamic traditions and architecture.

 MASJID AL RAHIM

 It’s not surprising that the vibrant neighbourhood of Dubai Marina also has one of the most beautiful mosques in Dubai — Masjid Al Rahim.
 Opened in 2013, it has a separate praying area for men and women, a madrasah and an Islamic library.
 Surrounded by skyscrapers, it stands out due to its unique design.